cosmicpython/cosmicpython.github.io/_posts/2020-01-25-testing_external_api_calls.md

 Why bother with this?

-#### handrolled fakes for unit tests, the tradeoffs
+#### Handrolled fakes for unit tests, the tradeoffs

 ##### Pros:
 * tests can be more readable, no more `mock.call_args == call(foo,bar)` stuff
-* 👉Our fake exercises design pressure on our Adapter's API👈
+* 👉Our fake exerts design pressure on our Adapter's API👈

 ##### Cons:
 * more code in tests